jnoriega232/azure-network-protocols/README.md

 <img src="https://i.imgur.com/BCDLYKO.png" height="50%" width="50%" alt="Azure Free Account"/>
 </p>

 Using WireShark we will filter for ICMP traffic only.
-ICMP is the protocol that "ping" uses; ping is what is used to test connectivity between different hosts on the network.
+ICMP stands for "Internet Control Message Protocol".
+It is the protocol that "ping" uses; ping is a command tool used to test connectivity between different hosts on the network.
 This traffic will display the relay request and deliver.
 We will use Windows PowerShell to ping our Linux virtual machine to see how many packets are sent and recieved.
 Do this by opening Windows PowerShell and ping our Linux Virtual Machine's private IP address.
 Mine is 10.0.0.5

 <p align="center">
 <img src="https://i.imgur.com/bJJCXXM.png" height="50%" width="50%" alt="osTicket Prereqs and Installation"/>